voidify3/TradingApp/DetailedDesignDoc.md

         - IF dateFrom is after dateTo, throw an exception.
         - IF dateTo is after the current date, throw an exception.
         - IF dateFrom is earlier than the first stored order data, fill with empty data.
-        - IF time frame is valid, gather all price data within time frame in an array.
+        - IF time frame is valid, gather all price data within time frame in an array using a loop.
         - Calculate the average price.
         - Print the price to the user as a double.